Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Bread:

-Friday: Challah FranHer Bakery (Pilsen, Chicago, IL) Storage Tip - Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
+Friday: Honey Whole Wheat Zeitlin’s Delicatessen (Chicago, IL) Ingredients: honey, whole wheat, hi gluten flour, water, salt, starter Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
 At that point you will want to slice or rip/cut your bread into pieces and freeze for future toast, croutons, or panzanella!
 If it’s particularly hot, you may want to move it to the refrigerator after a day or two (the only time we will tell you to refrigerate bread).

 Mushrooms:

-Thursday: Oyster Windy City Mushrooms (Chicago, IL)
+Wednesday: Oyster Windy City Mushrooms (Chicago, IL)

-Friday: Oyster Windy City Mushrooms (Chicago, IL) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
+Friday: Crimini River Valley Ranch (Burlington, WI) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
 Smoke, dehydrate, or par-cook and freeze for longer storage.

-Eggs - Finn's Steak and Egg Ranch (Buchanan, MI)
+Eggs - Finn's Ranch (Buchanan, MI)

 Storage Tip - You can freeze your eggs to make them last longer.
 Crack and scramble in a container, or crack whole into oiled muffin tins, and keep frozen for up to 6 months.

-Ambrosia Apples - Mick Klug Farm (St. Joseph, MI)
+Cherries - Mick Klug Farm (St. Joseph, MI)

-Carrots - Family Farm Fresh (Rockville, IN)
+Zucchini - Family Farm Fresh Co-op (Rockville, Indiana)

 Substitutions